RESTDocsEXT/restdocsext-jersey/examples/simple-dropwizard/README.md

 simple-dropwizard
 =================

-This is an example project that uses use the below technologies to provide a simple documented API.
+This is an example project that uses the below technologies to provide a simple documented API.

-* [DropWizard] 9.2 for backend
+* [DropWizard][1] 9.2 for backend
 * [DropWizard JUnit Rule][2] for testing (it uses Jersey Test Framework in the background).
 * [Spring REST Docs][3] as the core snippet generating framework.
 * [RESTDocsEXT Jersey][4] for creation of documentation snippets.